Validating, verifying, and calibrating flows

 Validation, verification, and calibration all share the common goal of ensuring a process is working as intended.
 Here, we discuss these three interrelated but distinct processes and detail how to go about validating, verifying, or calibrating your system.

 At a basic level, the three terms may be defined as follows:

-Validation: Is it functioning satisfactorily?
+Validation: Is it producing the right results?

 Verification: Is it working correctly?